iwirsing/portfolio/README.md

 ### Home:
 Displays the developer's introduction and profile picture.

 ![homepage](./assets/readme%20images/homepage.png)

 ### Projects:
 Displays the developer's projects, with card styling that is linked to the deployed webpage and the git repository.
 Each project also has a short description.

 ![projectpage](./assets/readme%20images/projectspage.png)

 ### Contact:
 Displays a communication form that provides user a way to contact the developer.
-When the user click's submit, at the moment the data will be displayed in the console log,
+When the user click's submit, at the moment the data will be displayed in the console log.

 ![contactpage](./assets//readme%20images//contactpage.png)